HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="most_common_strings_for_iab_usp.png",
-  caption="Percentage of websites using IAB US privacy strings", description="Bar chart showing the percentage of websites that use each privacy string for IAB US' consent framework. `1---` is used by 0.87% of desktop websites and 0.80% of mobile websites, `1YNY` is 0.72% and 0.64% respectively, `1YNN` is 0.07% and 0.06%, and blank is 0.01% and 0.00%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=2039463193&format=interactive", sheets_gid="1524219137", sql_file="most_common_strings_for_iab_usp.sql",
+  caption="Percentage of websites using IAB US privacy strings", description="Bar chart showing the percentage of websites that use each privacy string for IAB's USP consent framework. `1---` is used by 0.87% of desktop websites and 0.80% of mobile websites, `1YNY` is 0.72% and 0.64% respectively, `1YNN` is 0.07% and 0.06%, and blank is 0.01% and 0.00%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=2039463193&format=interactive", sheets_gid="1524219137", sql_file="most_common_strings_for_iab_usp.sql",